100% Free Consultation (225) 412-6348

 Representation in Your Louisiana Industrial Accident Case

 Because your case may involve battling powerful corporate forces, you need to make sure you have hired a confident and skilled team to face them.
 We have experience with high-pressure negotiation and in federal courtrooms.
-Our team has the dedication and the talent you need to seek restitution from the corporations, plant managers, or co-workers who left you injured and unable to work.
+Our team has the dedication and the talent you need to seek restitution from the corporations that left you injured and unable to work.

 Baton Rouge Employer Negligence & Workplace Accidents